Spectral reciprocity for $\mathrm{GL}(n)$ and simultaneous non-vanishing of central $L$-values

-We would like to point out that our result shows simultaneous non-vanishing of $L$-functions whose combined degree is $2n^2$.
-In particular, if one manages to generalize the result to non-cuspidal representations, this would lead to a simultaneous non-vanishing of the $L(\frac12+it,\sigma)$ at $2n$ different values of $t$.
-For comparison, The main result in \cite{Tsuzuki20212.07811} shows simultaneous non-vanishing at $n-1$ different values.
+\begin{rmk} An important distinction between Corollary \ref{non-vaninshing} and \cite[Corollary 1.3]{Nunes2020reciprocity} is the need for an auxiliary prime at which the varying representations are supercuspidal.
+This difference is necessary for $n\geq 3$ as we cannot easily bound the contribution of the continuous spectrum, so we \emph{artificially} introduce this local condition to annihilate the continuous spectrum.
+The same kind of restriction also appears in \cite{Tsuzuki20212.07811}.

+On the other hand, the temperedness assumption in Corollary \ref{non-vaninshing} is rather of a technical nature.
+From the proof one will see that one also may allow $\Pi$ and $\pi$ to be $\theta$-tempered (see \S\ref{sec:local-prelim} for definition) for some very small $\theta$. \end{rmk}

-\subsection{Sketch of the proof: Strong Gelfand formations}
+\subsection{Sketch of the proof: strong Gelfand formations}

-Before we proceed to proving our results, we would like to present another point of view on spectral reciprocity formul{\ae}, which is due to Reznikov \cite{Reznikov2008RS}.
+Before we proceed to proving our results, we would like to present another point of view on spectral reciprocity formul{\ae}, which is due to Reznikov \cite{Reznikov2008RS}, which also serves as a high-level sketch of our proof.
 The key concept here is that of a \textit{Strong Gelfand Formation}.
 First, we say that a pair of reductive groups $(G,H)$ over a number field is a strong Gelfand pair if for every place $v$ and every pair of irreducible (admissible) representations $\Pi$ and $\sigma$ of $G(F_v)$ and $H(F_v)$, respectively, we have that the space of $H(F_v)$-invariant maps from $\Pi$ to $\sigma$ is at most one-dimensional.
-Now let $G$, $H_1$, $H_2$ and $J$ be reductive groups with natural embeddings
+Now let $G$, $H_1$, $H_2$ and $J$ be reductive groups with natural embeddings as below.